PainDe0Mie/drime-api/README.md

 # Drime API Client

-`drime` est un client Python pour l'API Drime.
-Il permet d'interagir avec les services Drime en utilisant une interface simple.
+`drime` is a Python client for Drime API.

 ## Installation